 - Goal: Choose one goal for the content of your report.
 All parts of your text should contribute to that goal.
-Possible goals might be: - Show that problem XY should be approached with solution AB. - Give an overview of different approaches to problem XY. - Explain how system XY works and show the advantages, disadvantages, and use-cases. - Content: You should write about your session topic.
+Possible goals might be: - Show that problem XY should be approached with solution AB. - Compare two or more approaches/systems and show the advantages, disadvantages, and use-cases. - Explain how system XY works in detail and highlight specific approaches and optimizations. - Content: You should write about your session topic.
 The scope of your report should exceed the scope of your focus topic papers. - Language: Use good scientific writing style.
 Write precise, concise, clear, and uncomplicated. - No Plagiarism: Write the report on your own.
 If we notice that your report includes any text you did not understand or find long sections that just paraphrase sources you will not pass this course.